Md-Khid/MLR_Credit_Card_Billable_Prediction/README.md

 Through iterative processes, a linear regression model was developed and refined, achieving a commendable R-squared (R²) value of 0.949 and an F-statistic of 1.155e+04.
 The Root Mean Square Error (RMSE) for both the training and testing models was determined to be 7638.74, indicating the model's capability to make predictions with reasonable accuracy.

-Furthermore, evaluation using the test dataset revealed that the model's predictions closely aligned with the actual values, demonstrating its robustness in generalizing to new data.
+Furthermore, evaluation using the test dataset revealed that the model's predictions closely aligned with the actual values, demonstrating its robustness in generalising to new data.
 This underscores the significance of rigorous model evaluation and refinement in ensuring the reliability of predictive analytics in the financial domain.

-Overall, this project contributes valuable insights to financial institutions, empowering them with data-driven tools to enhance decision-making processes and optimize resource allocation in managing credit facilities effectively.
+Overall, this project contributes valuable insights to financial institutions, empowering them with data-driven tools to enhance decision-making processes and optimise resource allocation in managing credit facilities effectively.